botnikstudios/slack-archive-bot/README.md

     Where API_TOKEN is the token you got when creating the bot user.

+    Alternatively, when running on a server, to make sure archivebot keeps running after logging out, use:

+	export SLACK_API_TOKEN=<API_TOKEN> nohup python archivebot.py &

+See ./nohup.out for output.
+Kill the process with `kill <pid>`

 ## Archiving New Messages

 When running, ArchiveBot will continue to archive new messages for any channel it